-The Canadian Bar Association’s Access to Justice Committee issued its final report in December, entitled Equal Justice: Balancing the Scales (disclaimer – I am a member of the committee).
+In my last column, I focused on the Canadian Bar Association’s Access to Justice report released in December, entitled Equal Justice: Balancing the Scales (disclaimer – I am a member of the committee).
 The committee proposed 31 targets to achieve access to justice in Canada.
-The report can be found here: http://www.cba.org/CBA/equaljustice/main/.
+The report can be found here.

-What isn’t well known is that some of these access to justice targets involved Canadian law schools.
+Some of the access to justice targets involved Canadian law schools.
 They provide an opportunity for law faculties to modernize their curriculum while playing a significant role in the biggest legal issue of our generation.

 In this column I will focus on some . . . [more]

 The CBA Futures Report was released last week.
 The final topic in this wide-ranging report was legal education: law school, pre-call training, and CPD.
 The entire report is interesting, but the legal education section is especially interesting to me.

 It’s impossible to argue with the most of the statements the report; many of the recommendations are music to my ears; for example, that lawyers should engage in life-long learning.

 Legal education issues have received such a lot of attention recently, particularly issues of affordability, whether legal education makes new lawyers practice-ready, or whether all or part of an undergrad degree . . . [more]